- 1. The Requirement

 - 5. Resources

-3.12.10 The project manager shall require the software supplier(s) to provide NASA with electronic access to the source code developed for the project in a modifiable format, including modified off the shelf (MOTS) software and non-flight software (e.g., ground test software, simulations, ground analysis software, ground control software, science data processing software, and hardware manufacturing software).
+3.1.10 The project manager shall require the software developer(s) to provide NASA with electronic access to the source code developed for the project in a modifiable format.

 Key: - Applicable | - Not Applicable